top of page

 • Coffee Companion: Pair with a latte or espresso to echo Biscoff’s coffeehouse roots.

-• Party Platter: Arrange on a tray with fresh berries and whipped cream for a dessert board that wows.
+• Party Platter: Arrange on a tray with fresh berries and whipped cream for a stunning dessert board.

-• Drizzle Delight: Melt extra Biscoff spread or white chocolate for dipping sauce—perfect for sharing.
+• Drizzle Delight: Melt extra Biscoff spread or white chocolate for a dipping sauce—perfect for sharing.

 The Air Fryer Advantage